Well, this is my 40th year, coming up, of winemaking. I started with big wineries and my ultimate goal was to have my own place.

 <laughs> It’s a real secret program that I’ve been hiding for years, and it’s something that I hate to even tell you because it might not happen!

 Years ago I made sparkling wine, in the true Champagne-style, for a big company.
 I actually made a batch for our wedding, and disgorged it right before our wedding.
 Did everything by hand.
 So I’m thinking it would be really special to make a Champagne-style sparkling wine.

 New Zealand, without any hesitation.
 I’m already doing quite a lot of winemaking there already.
 Any winemaker that has been around in California will eventually end-up making Sauvignon Blanc, so it seemed like a perfect fit for me.
 I got to know several Kiwi winemakers over the years.
 Guys who are working in California for big companies.
 They helped me connect with some grape growers back in New Zealand.
 We got a growers license and a permit from the government, and we’ve been making wine there and shipping it back over here.
 I love New Zealand.

 We’re doing something tonight actually, in time for the Super Bowl.
 We take a flank steak and marinade it for 24 hours in lemon and lime juice and garlic.
 The acid gives it a little “zing.”
 It pairs perfectly with an older Cab, because the tannins can cut the acid from the marinade, but you’ve still got the meat coming through.
 It’s a beautiful combination.

-Interview and tagged California, interview, Napa, Napa Valley, Tom Eddy, Tom Eddy Elodian, Tom Eddy Interview, Tom Eddy Wines.
+This entry was posted in Interview and tagged California, interview, Napa, Napa Valley, Tom Eddy, Tom Eddy Elodian, Tom Eddy Interview, Tom Eddy Wines.
 Bookmark the permalink. ← A Sommelier’s Guide to Picking the Right Wine for Your Valentine.
 The Contents of a Wine Barrel. →